amd/ryzen-ai-documentation/docs/olive_quant.rst

 Quantizing the Model
 ********************

-To quantize the model, you need to run Olive with the JSON configuration file as follows:
+To quantize the model, run Olive with the JSON configuration file as follows:

 .. code-block::